civol/HDLRuby/README.md

 The immediate values of HDLRuby::High can represent the values of vectors of `bit`, `unsigned` and `signed`.
-They are described with a header that indicates the vector type and the base, followed by the value as a succession of figures.
-The bit width of the value is obtained by default from the number of figures, but it is also possible to give it in the header between the vector type and the base specifiers.
+They are described with a header that indicates the vector type and the base used for representing the value, followed by a numeral representing the value.
+The bit width of a value is obtained by default from the width of the numeral, but it is also possible to enforce it in the header.

 The vector type specifiers are the followings: